SpekkoRice/rfid-tracking-api/README.md

 ## Additional Questions
  1. Describe your solution in a few words (expect an experienced programmer reading it) and describe your choice of libraries and/or patterns.
- > Well the API was already defined in the swagger.yaml provided, so the approach I took was a relationship-esq structure within mongodb
+ > Well the API was already defined in the swagger.yaml provided, so the approach I took was a relationship-esq structure within mongodb.
  > Making use of populate to easily grab related data.
- > The idea for boxes & locations to have their own database entries was to provide another starting point if you were to run any aggregation,
- > models would then be assorted logically and aggregation can then be run using indexed fields as opposed to deconstrcucting array fields.
+ > The idea for boxes & locations to have their own database entries was to provide another starting point if you were to run any aggregation, models would then be assorted logically and aggregation can then be run using indexed fields as opposed to deconstrcucting array fields.
  > Libraries & Reasons:
- > KOAJS: I personally like KoaJS and how lightweight and "unopinionated" it is.
+ > KOAJS: I personally like KoaJS and how light weight and "unopinionated" it is.
  > Lodash: Lodash, no javascript developer should ever develop without it, it's a nice utility library.
  > Chai HTTP: This makes HTTP integration testing much easier, I've never had the need to use another library for this.
  > Mocha: This is just my testing framework of choice, I don't have any technical reasons why I prefer this library, I've just been using it for long and haven't had the need to switch.